makrai/notes/dan21-generaliz-instruct.md

   * whether the test performance of these models indicates an understanding of the spatial domain and of the natural language instructions relative to it,
     * or they merely over-fit spurious signals in the dataset
-* We formulate a set of expectations one might have from a model and concretely
+* We formulate a set of expectations one might have from a model
-  * dimensions of robustness such a model should possess.
-Despite decent test
+  * dimensions of robustness such a model should possess
 * SOTA models fall short of these expectations and are extremely brittle
-* We then propose a learning strategy that involves data augmentation and show
+* We then propose a learning strategy that involves data augmentation
-  * extensive experiments that the proposed learning strategy yields models
+  * extensive experiments
     * competitive on the original test set while
     * satisfying our expectations much better